Tuskegee Syphilis Study

 Which of the following statements best explains why the Tuskegee Syphilis Study represents a fundamental failure of ethical research practices regarding participant welfare and justice?

 Imagine a psychological researcher conducting a longitudinal observational study to track the natural progression of severe clinical anxiety within a marginalized, low-income community.
-If a highly effective, standard cognitive-behavioral intervention becomes widely available during the course of the study, the researcher is ethically justified in withholding information about this treatment from the participants in order to maintain a clean 'untreated' comparison group and protect the study's internal validity.
+If a highly effective, standard cognitive-behavioral intervention becomes widely available during the course of the study, the researcher is ethically justified in withholding information about this treatment from the participants in order to maintain a clean 'untreated' comparison group and protect the study's i

 To prevent the extreme ethical failures observed in the Tuskegee Syphilis Study, modern researchers and Institutional Review Boards (IRBs) must rigorously evaluate ongoing longitudinal studies.
 Arrange the steps of an ethical evaluation process in the correct order to determine whether a longitudinal study must be modified or halted when a new standard of care emerges.